nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should not have response time of more than 100 ms.
+6. AddressBook data should be portable.
+7. Should be usable for users familiar with CLI apps
+8. Should print message with explanation for any invalid user input
+9. Should be extensible for new features to be implemented easily

 ## Appendix D : Glossary